peci1/movie_publisher/README.md

       waiting for the real time.
 The timestamps in the resulting messages act "real-world-like" (i.e. 15 FPS means the frames' timestamps will be 1/15 sec apart).
 You can set `fake_time_start` if you want these timestamps to begin from a non-zero time.
 Excludes `loop`.
+- `playback_rate` (float, optional): If set to a number, immediate mode will not play as fast as possible, but at this rate (set the rate to a number where you do not lose any messages, e.g. in image_transport/republish).
 - `fake_time_start` (float, default 0.0): Used with `immediate` to specify the timestamp of the first message.
 - `frame_id` (string, default ""): The frame_id used in the messages' headers.
 - `spin_after_end` (bool, default False): If True, a rospy.spin() is called after the movie has been published.